Cancel anytime

 Growth Trajectory

-The growth trajectory depends on investor demand for securitized debt and the fund's ability to effectively track its benchmark index.
+The ETF's growth trajectory depends on the demand for securitized debt investments and Fidelity's ability to attract assets.
+Changes in CMBS market regulations can also influence its trajectory.

 Moat and Competitive Advantages